notify-events/wordpress/readme.txt

 * Form Submitted

-If you have not found the plugin or event you need in the list above, just leave a request in the "[Support](https://wordpress.org/support/plugin/notify-events/)" section and we will try to help you.
+If you have not found the plugin or event you need in the list above, just leave a request in the "[Support](https://wordpress.org/support/plugin/notify-events/)" section and we will try to solve the issue.

 === Features ===